BEACON STREET FLAT

 - No categories

-The Boston Common Flat was designed for a couple transitioning from the multi-story Beacon Hill house where they had raised their children, to a smaller, fully-accessible apartment.
-The move involved a great deal of downsizing, but the client was determined to keep the same elegance that defined their house, displaying their significant art collection, while capitalizing on panoramic views of the Boston skyline.
+The Boston Common Flats were designed for two different couples both transitioning from multi-story Beacon Hill and Back Bay homes where they had raised their children, to smaller, fully-accessible apartments in a large Back Bay building.
+The moves involved a great deal of downsizing, but both clients were determined to maintain the same elegance that defined their former homes, display their significant art collections, and capitalize on panoramic views of the Boston and Cambridge skylines.

-The building structure is concrete frame, with relatively low floor to floor heights.
-Ceilings and door frames were raised to maximum height, partition walls were demolished, and hallway widths were increased in order to capture daylight as well as accommodate a wheel chair and improve visual communication.
-Handrails are provided throughout; hardware/furnishings/fixtures are easily accessed; floor materials transition without tripping hazard.
-Despite their mobility issues and the challenges of aging, the clients continue to frequently host friends and the generations of their family.
-Thus, supporting infrastructure is integrated within the architectural details such that it does not overwhelm or inhibit the space.
+The existing apartment building has a concrete frame structure with relatively low floor-to-floor heights.
+Given the limitations of the footprint, maintaining openness while maximizing storage and providing for daily function were critical.
+Ceilings and door frames were raised to maximum height, partition walls were demolished, and hallway widths were increased in order to capture daylight as well as accommodate for accessibility and improve visual communication.
+The flexibility of the units allows the clients to continue hosting friends and family for dinners or overnight.
+The supportive infrastructure is integrated within the architectural details such that it does not overwhelm or inhibit the space.